aws-samples/amazon-sagemaker-reusable-components/README.md

 ❗ You don't need to wait until Studio becomes available and can move on to the next deployment step.

 ### Deploy SageMaker project portfolio
 This solution includes a [SageMaker custom project template](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-custom.html) to demonstrate the usage of re-usable governed components in Studio, more specifically for automation of feature transformation and ingestion into the [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/).
-This project template is delivered as [AWS Service Catalog](https://aws.amazon.com/servicecatalog/) product and available for usage in Studio **Components and registries** menu under **Projects**.
+This project template is delivered as [AWS Service Catalog](https://aws.amazon.com/servicecatalog/) product and available for usage in Studio **SageMaker resources** menu under **Projects**.

 You must follow the following deployment steps to provision all necessary artifacts before starting Studio: